 - Carrying substantive work within the UK

-The above table also summarises the other time period rules for an individual staying in the UK, on the basis of being previously resident or not in the UK.
+The above table also summarises the additional period rules for an individual staying in the UK, based on being previously resident or not in the UK.

-In the case where the individual stayed for more than 183 days in a tax year, then he is treated as resident in the UK whether or not he was a resident during the previous 3 tax years.
+In the case where the individual stayed for more than 183 days in a tax year, then he is treated as a UK resident regardless of the previous three tax years residency.

 The general rules which govern an individual’s tax liability in the UK are the following: